Mifuneyama Rakuen is a 500,000 sqm Edo-era garden in Takeo, Saga.

-This guide covers the garden layout, the teamLab installation, and how to time both with kids.
+This guide covers the garden layout, the teamLab installation, exact ticket prices, the best months to go, and how to time both with kids.

 Why Mifuneyama works for families